A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

 \subsection{Velocity gradient tensor and small-scale intermittency}

 The visualizations in figures \ref{fig:visualization_dissipation_rate} and \ref{fig:visualization_enstrophy} depict a pronounced shift in the local distribution of the dissipation rate $\varepsilon$ and the enstrophy $\mathcal{E}$ as particle inertia increases.
 The peak values of $\varepsilon$ and $\mathcal{E}$ are no longer distributed across large turbulent structures but instead become confined to the vicinity of the particles.
-In this section, we examine the properties of the velocity gradient tensor to gain further insight into the resulting local flow structures.
+Moreover, the modulation of the kinetic-energy spectra and structure functions discussed in \S \ref{sec:energy_spectra_structure_functions}, together with the weakening of the nonlinear energy transfer and the amplification of the fluid--particle interaction reported in \S \ref{sec:scale-by-scale}, suggest an intensification of the small-scale activity.
+In this section, we examine the properties of the velocity-gradient tensor to gain further insight into the structures of the flow at the particle scale.